WHAT IS YERBA MATE TEA?

 TRADITIONAL WAY TO DRINK YERBA MATE

 Most people learn how to make yerba mate in the traditional way.
 It involves a Yerba mate gourd (mate cup) and a filtered bombilla (mate straw with filter).
 The cup’s gourd shape positions the mate so it is easy to use the bombilla to extract the nutrients.
 Drinking mate or tomando mate is used to make others feel welcome.
 Mate is usually prepared by a cebador (mate server) for friends.
 Whenever someone drinks, the gourd is refilled with hot water.
 The position of mate in the cup is important because it helps the release of nutrients and prevents clogging the straw.
 A special mate cup can usually be purchased with the straw wherever one buys the tea.
-Do not be afraid to sweeten the drink if it is too bitter.
+Do not be afraid to sweeten the drink if it is too bitter, it will still give you the same yerba mate benefits, regardless of if organic yerba mate, or not!

 Learn more on How to Make Yerba Mate in Traditional Way.